kode4food/interpol/doc/API_Reference.md

   * `resolvers[]` - Global Resolver Instances (overridden at compile-time)
   * `bless()` - Blesses a Function as being Interpol-safe

-Each compiled closure also attaches a single function called `exports()`.
+Each compiled closure also attaches additional functions, the most important being called `exports()`.
 This function is used by resolvers to retrieve partials and variables when the compiled closure is loaded as a module.

 ## Resolvers (interpol/resolvers.js)
 A resolver is an interface used by Interpol to resolve an imported module.
 There are three available for develop use, and one automatically registered for apps bundled by the command-line interface.